-[C]D. The children, youth and families department notifies the licensee in writing of any action taken or contemplated against the licensee/licensee.
+D. The children, youth and families department notifies the licensee in writing of any action taken or contemplated against the license/licensee.
 The notification shall include the reasons for the department's action.

-$[\mathbf{D}]\mathbf{E}$.
-The licensee may obtain administrative review of any action taken or contemplated against the license/licensee.
+E. The licensee may obtain administrative review of any action taken or contemplated against the license/licensee.

-[E]F. The administrative review shall be conducted by a hearing officer appointed by the department's secretary.
+F. The administrative review shall be conducted by a hearing officer appointed by the department's secretary.

-[F]G If the action is to take effect immediately, the department affords the licensee the opportunity for an administrative appeal within five working days.
+G. If the action is to take effect immediately, the department affords the licensee the opportunity for an administrative appeal within five working days.
 If the license is suspended pending the results of an investigation, the licensee may elect to postpone the hearing until the investigation has been completed.